Akshat-Gupta04/wasserstoff-AiInternTask/README.md

 - Python 3.8 or higher
 - pip (Python package manager)
 - OpenAI API key
-- One of the following OCR engines (for image and scanned PDF processing):
+- Tesseract OCR (optional, for image and scanned PDF processing)
-  - Tesseract OCR (optional, system installation)
+  - Note: OCR functionality requires Tesseract to be installed on your system
-  - EasyOCR (included in requirements.txt, pure Python alternative)
-  - Note: The application will automatically use the best available OCR engine
+  - OCR will not work in cloud deployments on Render due to compatibility issues

 ### Setup